-Pashka is malicious program, categorized as ransomware.
+Pashka is malicious program categorized as ransomware.
 It is designed to encrypt the data of infected devices and demand payment for decryption tools.
-It is distributed via hacked YouTube account - Noted; YouTuber Noted has released a video, stating that his account account has been hacked.
-To be exact, it spreads through a link in the description of a video titled "Malwarebytes 4.0.4 Premium Key Cracked 2020 Protect Yourself".
-The link redirects to a cloud storage site, from which (an archived) malicious executable file can be downloaded.
+It is distributed via a hacked YouTube account called 'Noted'.
+YouTuber Noted has released a video, stating that his account account has been hacked.
+The infection spreads through a link in the description of a video entitled "Malwarebytes 4.0.4 Premium Key Cracked 2020 Protect Yourself".
+The link redirects to a cloud storage site from which an archived malicious executable file can be downloaded.
 The "cracking" (illegal activation) instructions inform users that they must disable all anti-virus software.
 As Pashka encrypts, files are appended with the ".pashka" extension.
-For example, a file like "1.jpg" would appear as "1.jpg.pashka", and so on for all of the affected files.
-After this process is completed, a text file - "HELP_ME_RECOVER_MY_FILES.txt" is dropped onto the desktop.
+For example, "1.jpg" would appear as "1.jpg.pashka", and so on for all affected files.
+After this process is complete, a text file ("HELP_ME_RECOVER_MY_FILES.txt") is stored on the desktop.

-The ransom note ("HELP_ME_RECOVER_MY_FILES.txt") informs victims that all of their data has been encrypted.
-It states that the only way to decrypt it - is to purchase decryption software and personal decryption key (generated individually for each victim) from the developers of Pashka.
-The price of these tools is 0.03 Bitcoins (approximately worth 240 US dollars).
+The ransom message ("HELP_ME_RECOVER_MY_FILES.txt") informs victims that all data has been encrypted.
+It states that the only way to decrypt it is to purchase decryption software and a personal decryption key (generated individually for each victim) from the developers of Pashka.
+The cost of these tools is 0.03 Bitcoins (approximately 240 US dollars at the time of writing).
 The message contains links to websites, from which users can purchase Bitcoin cryptocurrency.
-After users pay the ransom by transferring it to the listed cryptowallet address, they must send proof of the transaction and their unique ID to the cyber criminals' email.
-Unfortunately, it is true that in most cases of ransomware infections, without the involvement of the malware's developers - decryption is impossible.
-It might be possible, if the ransomware in question is still in development and/or has bugs/flaws.
-Regardless, it is strongly advised against meeting the ransom demands.
-Cyber criminals are not to be trusted and often, despite paying - victims do not receive the promised decryption tools/software.
-Therefore, their data remains encrypted and worthless, but they also experience financial losses.
-To prevent Pashka form further encryptions, users must remove it form the operating system.
-However, removal will not restore already compromised data.
-The only viable solution is recover it from a backup, if one was created prior to the infection and was stored in a different location.
+After users pay the ransom by transferring it to the listed cryptowallet address, they must send proof of the transaction and their unique ID to the cyber criminals' email address.
+Unfortunately, in most cases of ransomware infections, decryption is impossible without the involvement of the malware developers, unless the ransomware in question is still in development and/or has bugs/flaws.
+Regardless, you are strongly advised against meeting any ransom demands.
+Cyber criminals can never be trusted.
+Despite paying, victims do not receive the promised decryption tools/software.
+Therefore, their data remains encrypted and useless, and they also experience financial loss.
+To prevent Pashka from further encryption, remove it from the operating system.
+Removal will not restore already compromised data - the only viable solution is to recover it from a backup, if one was created prior to the infection and was stored in a different location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Roll Safe, Bablo, Snake, SatanCryptor are examples of other ransomware.
-All software classified as such operates by encrypting data and demanding a ransom to be paid for the decryption.
-Key differences include - the cryptographic algorithm they use (symmetric or asymmetric) and the payment size.
-To protect files from data encrypting and damaging attacks, users are recommended to keep backups in remote servers and/or unplugged storage devices.
+Roll Safe, Bablo, Snake, and SatanCryptor are examples of other ransomware programs.
+All software classified as such operates by encrypting data and demanding ransom payments for decryption.
+Key differences include the cryptographic algorithm they use (symmetric or asymmetric) and payment size.
+To protect files from data encryption and damaging attacks, keep backups on remote servers and/or unplugged storage devices.
 Ideally, multiple backups should be stored in several separate locations.

 How did ransomware infect my computer?